Star-class ferry: MS Finnlady

 The ship currently sailing under the name MS Finnlady was originally laid down as MS Europalink, but due to delays in construction of the original Finnlady Finnlines decided to swap the names of the ships.
 She was built at Fincantieri's Ancona shipyard and delivered in February 2007 (original planned delivery date was in October 2006).
 She is used on the Helsinki–Travemünde route.
 The Finnlady is registered in Helsinki, Finland.

 MS Europalink

 MS Europalink was originally planned to be called MS Finnlady, but delays in construction made Finnlines swap the names of the two ships.
 She was built at the Castellammare di Stabia shipyard, and her original delivery date was planned to be in mid-2006, but eventually she was delivered in March 2007 and used on Finnlines Nordö-Link service between Malmö and Travemünde.
 In January 2022, Europalink was transferred to Naantali-Långnäs-Kapellskär route and reflagged under Finnish flag.
+From 2023 to 2024 she briefly returned to the Nordö-Link service between Malmö and Travemünde.
 The Europalink is registered in Mariehamn, Finland.

+The Europalink left on 24 January from Malmö to Naples, to change livrey to Grimaldi Lines.

+It currently serves the route Igoumenitsa-Brindisi.